KareemAllam/Simple-Linux-Shell/README.md

-# simple-shell
+# Simple-shell
-This is a simple shell created by c language in unix based environment
+This is a simple shell created by c language in unix based environment.